 There are a lot of Google searches on how to be a ventriloquist.
-That is a proof that this old art of entertaining people is far from forgotten in modern times.
+That is proof that this old art of entertaining people is far from forgotten in modern times.

 To know how to be a ventriloquist, you need to learn how to “throw your voice” or “speak from your stomach”.

-Short history of ventriloquism
+A short history of ventriloquism

 Why you should learn ventriloquism

-With a good idea and the use of modern media, for example YouTube, one could easily profit from using this skill.
+With a good idea and the use of modern media, for example, YouTube, one could easily profit from using this skill.
 Another way would be to share your knowledge about it.

 How To Be a Ventriloquist 2017

-Events hosted by names like Oxy Permian, Coca-Cola and Armstrong also feature his name.
-By present day, his course “Learn Ventriloquism” is one of the best out there.
+Events hosted by names like Oxy Permian, Coca-Cola, and Armstrong also feature his name.
+By the present day, his course “Learn Ventriloquism” is one of the best out there.

 My recommendation for starters and those interested in working with kids is to try entertaining kids in kindergartens or birthday parties and fairs this way.

-If you become really good at it, only sky is the limit.
+If you become really good at it, only the sky is the limit.
 Just Google some names like Jeff Dunham and other famous ventriloquists.

 The reason to do it?
 It’s fun, it’s easier than a lot of jobs out there, plus it’s highly valuable in terms of energy exchange with the audience.